Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

     --> {"jsonrpc": "2.0", "method": "methodName", "params": [42, 23], "id": 1}
     <-- {"jsonrpc": "2.0", "result": 19, "id": 1}

+Each call a client initiates should set the method that will be performed, a list of parameters and an id which will be returned by the server with the restult.

 To be able to run the server you need:

  * Python 2.7 [2]